-Many of the in-well iDAS™ , Carina® and DTS applications targeted at the upstream oil and gas industry are also a natural fit for CO2 well monitoring.
+Many of the in-well and surface iDAS™ , Carina® and DTS applications targeted at the upstream oil and gas industry are also a natural fit for CO2 storage site characterisation.

-With a permanent fibre optic cable installed in a CO2 disposal or observation well the user has access to on-demand, and time lapse ArraySeis™ borehole seismic data which can help describe the growth of the CO2 plume within the reservoir.
-Concerns over the integrity of the cap rock, or indeed the wellbore, can be addressed by passively monitoring for potential micro-seismic events, an area that is developing quickly as the iDAS sensitivity improves through system development and signal processing.
+With a permanent fibre optic cable installed in a CO2 disposal or observation well the user has access to on-demand, and time lapse ArraySeis™ or Carina® Seismic VSP data which can help describe the growth of the CO2 plume within the reservoir.

-The ability to acquire ArraySeis™ borehole seismic data in a CO2 injection well without the need to disrupt the injection process or drill expensive observation wells also offers significant benefits to the operator.
+The ability to acquire ArraySeis™ or Carina Seismic borehole seismic data in a CO2 injection well without the need to disrupt the injection process or drill expensive additional observation wells also offers significant benefits to the operator.